-- Be sensitive to family configurations, gender identification issues, birth and arrival stories of children, illnesses or deaths of family members, and family living conditions. - Encourage parental involvement in the learning activities where possible and provide take-home activities that are optional. - Be sensitive to body size, weight, restricted or specialized diets, and availability of or access to healthy foods when addressing healthy eating and body image. - Follow current school/division/district guidelines regarding factors such as depth and breadth of content, parental communication, and learning resources for addressing the student learning outcomes related to substance use and abuse prevention and human sexuality. - Present sexual health information in positive, accurate, and developmentally appropriate ways (e.g., make curricular connections with Grade 5 Science, Cluster 1-Maintaining a Healthy Body, when students learn about the other body systems and how lifestyle choices can affect personal health, treating the reproductive system the same as the other body systems).
+- Be sensitive to family configurations, gender identification issues, religious and moral beliefs, illnesses or deaths of family members/friends, and family living conditions. - Provide parents with information regarding the learning activities where applicable. - Be sensitive to body size, weight, restricted or specialized diets, and availability of or access to healthy foods when addressing healthy eating and body image. - Follow current school/division guidelines regarding factors such as depth and breadth of content, parental communication, and learning resources for addressing the student learning outcomes related to substance use and abuse prevention and human sexuality. - Present sexual health information in positive, accurate, and developmentally appropriate ways (e.g., make curricular connections with Senior 1 Science, Cluster 1-Reproduction, when students describe the structure and function of the male and female human reproductive systems).